jackula83/Common/README.md

-Common tools that I use on public and private projects
+Framework containing abstract boilerplates that I use on my public and private projects.

+- Developed using DDD principles
+- Full suite of tests under Tests/
+- Work is ongoing